Osečná: Etymology

 The name of the town is derived from the Czech word osekávat ('truncate'), which is an activity that people had to do before they could build the town – to truncate the forest.

 Geography

 Osečná is located about 12 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is at 505 m above sea level.
 The town is situated on the Ploučnice River, which originates here.
-Chrastenský Waterfall is located on the river west of the town.
+The waterfall Chrastenský vodopád is located on the river west of the town.
 There are several fishponds around the town.

-Half of the Čertova zeď ("Devil's wall") National Nature Monument is situated in the municipal territory.
+Half of the Čertova zeď National Nature Monument (lit.
+'Devil's wall') is situated in the municipal territory.
 It is the remains of a basalt vein from the Tertiary.
 According to legend, the devil built it.